Toloka/TolokerGraph/README.md

 - `source`: source identifier of the annotator
 - `target`: target identifier of the annotator

-As the graph is undirected, the `source` and `target` can be interchanged for the given pair of nodes.
+As the graph is undirected, `source` and `target` can be interchanged for the given pair of nodes.

 ## Cross-Validation